OUR MISSION AND OUR VISION

 A letter to our potential fellowship applicants:

 The formal education of a hand surgeon is a daunting task; the field is enormous, ranging from the fingertips, across the wrist, elbow, and shoulder joints, to the brachial plexus, bringing together all aspects of orthopedic, neurosurgery, vascular surgery, and plastic surgery into this single, extremely important area of the body.
 We believe that the experience a fellow receives during their very short 12-month training period is best supplied through a multifaceted approach, involving a group of diverse, committed educators with varying specialty interests and expertise.
 The crucial nature of this one year of fellowship training cannot be overstated – it will be the most important year of education for your career!

 The Indiana Hand to Shoulder Center and its physician partners have been educating fellows for nearly 50 years.
 We believe strongly the best post-residency training in hand surgery is provided from a private practice base.
 Each hand fellow begins his/her year of postgraduate training not as PGY-6 resident, but as an associate of Hand Surgery Associates of Indiana, Inc., our umbrella corporation.

 The fellowship experience at the Indiana Hand to Shoulder Center is contemporary.
-Not only is every fellow didactically instructed on the fine nuances of practical, clinical hand and upper extremity surgery, and rehabilitation, but each is also taught the spectrum of practice issues with which he/she must manage after completing fellowship and joining an institutional or private hand surgery practice.
+Not only is every fellow didactically instructed on the fine nuances of practical, clinical hand and upper extremity surgery and rehabilitation, but each is also taught the spectrum of practice issues with which they must manage after completing fellowship and joining an institutional or private hand surgery practice.
 Extensive didactic lectures and lab training experiences, matched by the wide spectrum of clinical exposures our fellows receive while helping to manage the complexities of our busy hand practice, make our graduating hand fellows some of the best-prepared hand surgeons in the United States.
 Our fellows are routinely exposed to elective hand to shoulder, reconstructive, arthroscopic, minimally invasive, microsurgical, pediatric hand, and traumatic cases.
 The volume and breadth of cases performed at our center provides our fellows with an unrivaled opportunity to maximize their surgical repertoire.